add2cal/docs/src/api/introduction.md

 The API is rate limited at 80 requests per second.
 If this does not work for your, please contact us and tell us about your case.

+## GET Limit

+When reading multiple items at once (using the `all` endpoint or with RSVP answers), the number of items returned is limited.

+You will receive a maximum of 2,000 RSVP answers at once.
+For all other elements, the limit is 800.

+Use the query param `page` to get more (if applicable).
+Like with `?page=2` to get events 801-1,600.

 ## Methods

 The API accepts the methods GET, POST, PATCH, and DELETE.